terraform-titans/northcoders-cloud-engineering-final-project/README.md

 AWS_SECRET_ACCESS_KEY - Value will be inside .csv file
 ```
 Whenever new code is pushed to GitHub, CircleCi will now automatically run tests on it and push the images up to the relevant ECR repository.

+### Lambda
+When provisioned in the AWS console, the lambda function was able to automatically send an email to the owner alterting them when a new user signs up for the application, and an email to the new user welcoming them.
+However, integrating the function into the Terraform configuration is still being worked on.
+When fully integrated, it will create the Lambda function through Terraform and assign it all the relevant roles and policies.
+The code for the Lambda function can be found in **index.mjs** in the **infrastucture** directory.

+Furthermore, Amazon Simple Email Service (the service Lambda uses to send emails) is in Sandbox mode.
+This means we can only send emails to email addresses verified in Verified identities.
+To get into production mode where emails can be sent to unverified addresses (new users who have just created an acount in our application), a request needs to be sent to Amazon, where it will be reviewed.